Configure Google Cloud Platform (GCP) connection¶

 Overview¶

-The following diagram illustrates the high-level steps for integrating TLS Protect Cloud with Google Cloud Platform (GCP).
+The following diagram illustrates the high-level steps for integrating Certificate Manager - SaaS with Google Cloud Platform (GCP).
 In the subsequent sections, we dive into each of these steps, providing you with a guided walkthrough.

 What are my options for authentication methods?¶

-There are two authorization methods available: Workload Identity Federation and Service Account Key.
+There are three authorization methods available: - Workload Identity Federation - Built-In Identity Provider - Workload Identity Federation - Azure Identity Provider - Service Account Key.
 Choose the option that best suits your requirements.
 It is recommended to use Workload Identity Federation as it is more secure by using short-lived tokens, while Service Account Key relies on long-term credentials.

 What is the difference between Workload Identity Federation and Service Account Key authentication?¶